deboot/pine/README.md

 # Pine Overview
-Rine is tiny RTMP (Real Time Messaging Protocol) video streaming server pusher and client for embeded system. it's written in C and fast, easy to install, and supports multi path.
+Rine is tiny RTMP (Real Time Messaging Protocol) video streaming server pusher and client for embeded system. it's written in C/C++ and fast, easy to install, and supports multi path.
 H.264/265 AVC.. and no dependence.

 - a static library for RTMP pusher and client ( librtmp.a)
 - a executable binary for  push video stream to RTMP server (pine-pusher).
 - a executable binary for  live client to receive video stream from RTMP server (pine-client).

+This project is a fork from https://github.com/janneku/rtmpserver and fix some problems.